devsecopsadoptionmx/script-test-train/README.md

 # GitHub for Developers

-- Class Date: THIS-DATE
+- Class Date: May 19 - 21, 2025
-- Facilitator: @TEACHER-HANDLE
+- Facilitator: @agarciamears

 ## Class Resources